redis/docs/content/develop/connect/clients/client-side-caching.md

 {{< image filename="images/csc/CSCWithCache.drawio.svg" >}}

-Accessing the cache is much faster than communicating with the database over the network.
-Also, this technique reduces the load on the database server, so you may be able to run it using fewer nodes.
+Accessing the cache is much faster than communicating with the database over the network and it reduces network traffic.
+Also, this technique reduces the load on the database server, so you may be able to run it using fewer hardware resources.

 As with other forms of [caching](https://en.wikipedia.org/wiki/Cache_(computing)), CSC works well in the very common use case where a small subset of the data